Ikänik Farms Becomes First in Colombia to Pass EU Standard Pharmaceutical Cannabis Test

 "This is a major milestone for our dedicated team, propelling us into a unique position within the broader cannabis industry.
 We are excited to be the first company in Colombia to achieve results supporting a pharmaceutical grade cannabis product," said Borja Sanz de Madrid, President of Ikänik International.

-Testing was conducted by third party Ciconea in its laboratory in Spain and reflected passing test scores in all flower samples provided by Pideka.
+Testing was conducted by third party, Ciconea in its ISO 9001 and ENAC accredited laboratory in Spain, reflected passing test scores in all flower samples provided by Pideka.
 The successful testing for heavy metals, pesticide and microbiological supports the flower grown at Casa Flores in qualifying it as the first pharmaceutical grade cannabis flower to be legally produced in Colombia.
 Cannabis materials which exceed the standardized heavy metals and pesticide limits are deemed non-pharmaceutical grade and are thus ineligible for pharmaceutical exportation into the European Union.

 "The successful completion of testing through an EU laboratory, supports the sophistication implemented through the production processes and controls used at our Casa Flores cannabis camp," said Brian Baca, CEO of Ikänik Farms.